In a word . . . Architects.

 In one case the customer was considering spending $74,000 on expensive poorly made cabinetry and over $40,000 on appliances for their bad design.
 As is usually the case the homeowners were so invested in their poor design that hearing that it had problems or that the cabinets they were considering were overpriced and poorly made was not received well.

 Another reason that expensive kitchens tend to be poorly designed is that wealthy clients are less amenable to hearing that their design ideas have problems.
 Or, that the expensive appliances, cabinets, or countertops they want don’t fit and have issues associated with them.
-Often people of means have grown accustom to the people working with them simply agreeing with them.
+Often people of means have grown accustomed to the people working with them simply agreeing with them.
 Kitchen designers know that these sales will be very large and that by being critical of what the customer wants they risk losing the sale.
 So many kitchen designers will remain silent about problems that might alienate wealthy clients and their architects.

 Wishing the 30,000 people that read our blog each month a Happy July 4th.